The two best-known devotionals of the 20th century were born out of grief.

 Nearly one hundred years after Streams in the Desert arrived on the scene, the readings still speak to hearts.

-Nearly nine-seven years after My Utmost for His Highest appeared, the readings often speak to the mind.
+Nearly ninety-seven years after My Utmost for His Highest appeared, the readings often speak to the mind.

 Personally, Streams often makes me smile.
-Utmost challenges me and often leaves me confounded–or at least convicted!
+Utmost challenges me or leaves me confounded–or at least convicted!

-After years of getting to know the two authors, I think if I turned to Lettie to ask about the reading, she’d laugh and volunteer to play a hymn on the piano!
+After years of studying the authors, I suspect if I asked Lettie about a reading, she’d laugh and play a hymn on the piano!

 As to Biddy?